Fédération Internationale de l'Automobile: Judiciary

 The FIA's judicial bodies include the International Tribunal, which exercises disciplinary powers that are not dealt with by the meeting stewards, and the International Court of Appeal.
 The ICA is the final appeal tribunal for international motor sport, which resolves disputes brought before it by National Sporting Authorities worldwide, or by the President of the FIA.
 It can also settle non-sporting disputes brought by national motoring organisations affiliated to the FIA.

 Sporting governance

 FIA World Motor Sport Council

 The World Motor Sport Council (WMSC) has the decision-making responsibility for all motorsport the FIA governs and sanctions.
 It convenes at least three times a year to decide on rules and regulations proposed to it by the commissions and committees that have direct responsibility of the various disciplines and championships.
 The WMSC also discusses safety and development of motor sport and steers the commissions and committees through delegated tasks.
 The council consists of the President of the FIA, the Deputy President for Sport and seven vice-presidents as nominated by the President; five members by right and fourteen further members approved by the General Assembly.

-World Championship Commissions

-Each of the seven World Championships report directly to the WMSC, usually to propose amendments to their own rules and regulations.

-WMSC Committees

-Alongside the Manufacturer's Committee, nine sporting committees report to the WMSC.
-The committees, shown below in bold, may have their own specialised commissions.